Azure Subnet Peering

 ...

-This is fine for most scenarios but in some case we might want to be selective about which routes we receive and consequently which subnets can route between each other, that's where subnet peering, which should probably be called subnet specific peering, comes in.
+This is fine for most scenarios, but in some cases, we might want to be selective about which routes we receive and consequently which subnets can route between each other.
+That's where subnet peering, which should probably be called subnet-specific peering, comes in.

 Enabling Subnet Peering

-First you need to enable it, it's not even anounced as a public preview yet so don't do this in your production subscriptions, this is strictly lab only at the moment.
-It is fairly simple to register it but it does take a few minutes to register.
+First, you need to enable it.
+It's not even announced as a public preview yet, so don't do this in your production subscriptions - this is strictly lab-only at the moment.
+It's fairly simple to register it, but it does take a few minutes to register.

 simon [ ~ ]$ az feature register --namespace Microsoft.Network